CrossRef/event-data-user-guide/docs/data/duplication.md

 ## Repeated observations

-The web source Agent may check the same webpage more than once over time.
+The Web source Agent may check the same webpage more than once over time.
 In this case it may make the same observations repeatedly.
 If you find an Event that has a duplicate, or is very similar to another Event made a while ago, this may be the reason.

 ## Crossref Agents avoid producing duplicate Events.